-8.6.1.3 Mid-rise buildings will be designed to:
+8.6.1.3 Mid-rise buildings will be designed:

-- a. maintain street proportion and open views of the sky from the public realm by stepping back building massing in accordance with this Plan's policies and applicable City guidelines; and - b. allow for daylight and privacy for units by providing appropriate facing distances, building heights, angular planes and step-backs.
+- a. with consideration for appropriate street proportion and to maintain open views of the sky from the public realm by stepping back building massing in accordance with this Plan's policies and applicable City guidelines; and - b. to allow for daylight and privacy for units by providing appropriate facing distances, building heights, angular planes and step-backs.